 Even if you aren’t super gung-ho about the whole hiking thing or are just a little short on time, fear not, the mountain is also home to a cable car that will take you halfway up.
 You can probably guess we opted not to take the cable car, so our insights regarding this option will be somewhat limited.
 BUT, it’s an option!

-On the other hand, if you’re sitting over there thinking this might just be a hike that you may want to tackle with your crew – awesome!!
-Just keep in mind that Mt.
-Oyama is also known as “Rainfall Mountain,” so make sure to check you fav weather app before you head out.
-We fortunately didn’t run into any crazy weather like we did when we hiked Mt.
-Mitake on the day we tackled our adventure, but we always pack our rain gear if there is even a remote possibility of rain in the forecast.
+If you decide to hike, however, just keep in mind that Mt.
+Oyama is also known as “Rainfall Mountain.”
+Make sure to check you fav weather app before you head out and bring a rain jacket just in case.
+We lucked out and avoided any crazy weather (just like on Mt.
+Mitake), but we always pack our rain gear if there is even a remote possibility of rain in the forecast.
 We’ve linked our fav rain jacket and go to rain pants for you if you’re in the market.

 Getting to Mt.
 Oyama

 Car: It takes just two hours without tolls to drive from the Yokosuka area to Mt.
 Oyama (just over 100km).
 Parking once there is fairly simple and runs about 1,000yen.

 Once parked, you’ll want to begin to head to the Cable Car Station regardless of whether you plan on hiking up the mountain or taking the cable car.
 This short stint is referred to as the Koa-sando Approach and is made up of 362 steps and takes ~12 minutes.
 Shops and restaurants line the route as you make your way towards the cable car station.
 Enjoy!